I used to be so private. Now strangers mamage my space.

 And now today the spasms, one tiny wrong move and they start again.
 Random twitching and cramping.
 Constant low level discomfort, to be carefully managed less it escalate.
-I’m uncomfortable and I don’t know why I would do this to myself, and I don’t understand what this could possibly mean.
+I’m uncomfortable and I don’t know why I would have chosen this, and I don’t understand what it could possibly mean.

 I do know that the small twitch muscles that stabilise the spine (and core) are aerobic, their control is neurological, and they’re dependant on calcium, whose transfer is found to be disturbed in ME/CFS (related to threat receptors from stress or chemical triggers) and that these muscles are more dependant on mitochondria.

-So it makes sense that when I try to use them, when I go above my aerobic threshold, when I get stressed, that this happens, if ME/CFS is an illness which is neuroimmune that affects calcium and mitochondria and aerobic metabolism.
-At least, it seems to, according to some researchers.
+So it makes sense that when I try to use them, when I go above my aerobic threshold, when I get stressed, that this happens… if ME/CFS is an illness which is neuroimmune that affects calcium and mitochondria and aerobic metabolism.
+At least, it seems to, according to some research.